adrian-afergon/loopback-pokedex/README.md

 ## Pre-requisites
 To run this project successfully you will need to have docker-compose installed.
 To make it works you only need to execute the folowing command:
 ```
-docker-compose up
+docker-compose up database mongoimport pokemon
 ```
 It will deploy the *database* with the defined list of pokemons at `./data.pokemon.json` and runs the *application*.
 If you want to skip the application at `docker-compose`, you can also run:
 ```
-docker-compose up mongoimport database
+docker-compose up database mongoimport
 ```

-**IMPORTANT:** Keep in mind that the current database has a default configuration, so if you want to use it on production you must reconfigure it, enable authentication and change the default username and password.
+**IMPORTANT:** Keep in mind the current database has a default configuration, so if you want to use it on production you must reconfigure it, enable authentication and change the default username and password.

 ## Install dependencies